-- A copy of the district and/or school's applicable calendar - The deadline for requesting an alternative count date is September 15. - During the Duplicate Count process, if a student is submitted by more than one district for funding, a district using the pupil enrollment count date will take precedence over a district using an alternative count date.
+- The requested alternative count date cannot be more than 45 school days after the first school day of the applicable school year. - Districts requesting an alternative count date or 11-day count period (district-wide or school-specific) must complete the "Request for Alternative Count Date" form and email it to the School Auditing Office (audit@cde.state.co.us) no later than September 15. - During the Duplicate Count process, if a student is submitted by more than one district for funding, a district using the pupil enrollment count date will take precedence over a district using an alternative count date.
+(See Appendix B of this Guide for more information regarding the Duplicate Count process.)